-Dream Foundation’s Flower Empower program is a Santa Barbara-based, volunteer driven program that delivers fresh-cut flowers, homemade cookies, fine chocolates and cards hand made by school children and other groups and individuals to people in hospitals, hospices, cancer centers and their homes.
+Dream Foundation’s Flower Empower program is a Santa Barbara-based, volunteer driven program that delivers fresh-cut flowers, homemade cookies, fine chocolates and cards that are hand made by school children and other groups and individuals to people in hospitals, hospices, cancer centers and their homes.
 Each month, nearly 100 Flower Empower volunteers assemble and deliver approximately 600 bouquets.
-Flower delivery referrals come from cancer centers, nurses, doctors, hospices, elder support organizations and the community.
+Flower delivery referrals come from cancer centers, nurses, social workers, hospices, elder support organizations and the community.

 Since its inception in 1994, the program has provided more than 100,000 bouquets to thousands of community members.

 Last year, the Flower Empower program logged nearly 3,500 volunteer hours and delivered more than 7,000 bouquets.